opencepk/find-and-replace/README.md

 Python package and pre-commit-hook for finding and replacing string(s) in file(s).

+## Prerequisite

+pre-commit install
+pre-commit install -t pre-push

+The above will make sure precommit will be run automatically on push

 ## Installation

 This is an easy to use package which is already available here https://pypi.org/project/find-and-replace-template-commit-check/: